-The concepts presented here have been implemented in a fully automated system that predicts the final test PSRO proxy for final chip microprocessor speed.
-Data for training, testing, and prediction are extracted from the fab's data warehouse, which is updated within minutes of any newly completed measurement for a wafer.
+The concepts presented here have been implemented in a fully automated system that predicts the LT PSRO proxy for final chip microprocessor speed.
+Data for training, testing, and prediction are extracted from the Fab's data warehouse, which is updated within minutes of any newly completed measurement for a wafer.
 In our current implementation, samples, decision models, and estimates are updated once a day.

 A simple evaluation of predictive model performance on test data sets is an inadequate characterization of overall system performance.
 Rather, below, we describe two comprehensive evaluations.
 Retrospectively using complete historical data, we performed a complete simulation of daily resampling, model building and testing.
 In a smaller, more expensive prospective study, we performed true real-world testing in a manner similar to evaluating the efficacy of a drug versus a placebo.
-In both studies, the application is for remedial action to a wafer prior to a landmark step S.
+In both studies, the application is for remedial action to a wafer prior to the landmark step.

 Retrospective Study: In Figure 2, the decision to hold a wafer and commit to corrective downstream processing must be made by the landmark step 7 (LS7).
 Thus the system will compute predictions using only those measurements collected prior to that landmark.
-Using data from all the wafers that were completed through final test during a two month period, we examined the daily estimation process for each wafer just prior to LS7.
-Twenty-four lots
+Using data from all the wafers that were completed through LT during a two month period, we examined the daily estimation process for each wafer just prior to LS7.
+Twenty-four lots of approximately 25 wafers were completed during this time period.
+Of those 24 lots, 3 lots were predicted to be substantially fast and 3 substantially fas